 When it comes to moving your business forward, upgrading your in-house technological capabilities is one of the most impactful steps you can take.
-In fact, most managers agree: according to an MIT study, 78% of executives believe cutting-edge technology is crucial to establishing and maintaining a competitive advantage in the market.
+In fact, most managers agree: according to an MIT study, 78% of executives believe implementing new technologies is crucial to establishing and maintaining a competitive advantage in the market.

 The process of selecting and then implementing this technology, however, is an entirely different animal.
 This will likely entail the overhaul of several systems, the phasing out of existing tech, and the training of your employees to use the new capabilities to their full capacity.
 This will take time and focus.

 Having a roadmap will help make this process easier.
 Here are the major steps to keep in mind as you upgrade your business with new technology.

 As with most things in life, advance notice is helpful.
 Alert your employees as early as possible that there is new tech coming down the pipeline, planting the seed in their minds and reducing the risk that they will be shocked by the change.

 It is also a good idea to actually involve your employees in the decision-making process of selecting the technology itself.
 Before you settle on any clear decisions, canvas your employees that will be actually using the technology the most: not just their managers.
 It can be extremely frustrating when higher-ups exchange a functional system for something “newer” that doesn’t actually improve a workflow, but is simply part of a technology spending budget.

 Identify the key areas for improvement in your business technology, and ask employees how they would best address them.
 Choose technology that solves specific problems and will save your employees time.

 After the decisions are made, be extremely clear to your team as to when and how the tech will be implemented – they will appreciate the transparency.